zjutdp/gogrpc/K8S/README.md

 Followed https://1byte.io/developer-guide-to-docker-and-kubernetes for quickly going over Docker and Kubernetes basics.
+See original.md if the link is gone.

 ## Notes
 * To enable minikube working, you need use version: 0.25.2, otherwise it will hang at "start cluster components" in Dell office network with Dell Mac OS image versino 10.11